 - High-density Flexible PCBs; They have microvias and features like high electrical performance, better reliability, and improved usage of ICs.
 Additionally, they offer technical solutions related to construction, design, and layout.

 - Rigid-Flex boards; Here, manufacturers use PTH technology to assemble the rigid circuit board.
 Then, they integrate flexible layers with rigid layers.
-Furthermore, the designers use both flexible and rigid layers to create small interconnect areas with low chances of failure.
+Furthermore, the designers use flexible and rigid layers to create small interconnect areas with low chances of failure.

 - Multilayer PCB; The connection in multilayer FPCBs is through PTH or vias.
 Also, the PCB has ten layers of copper and is applicable in high-density connectors.